 Engineering is a broad discipline that extends to almost all possible domains.
-It has numerous branches that a student can pursue basis their passion.
-Today, there are branches of engineering that have gained traction over the years.
+It has numerous branches that students can pursue based on their passion.
+Today, some engineering branches have gained traction over the years.
 Aerospace engineering is one such branch that has grown incredibly over the years.

-Aerospace engineering concerns the analysis, research, development, and synthesis of aerospace vehicles, including missiles, aircraft, UAVs, and guided and defense systems.
+Aerospace engineering analyzes, develops, and synthesizes aerospace vehicles, including missiles, aircraft, UAVs, and guided and defense systems.
 A BTech Aerospace Engineering degree prepares students to take on everything related to aerospace vehicles.
 It emphasizes hands-on training and teaches students about the intricacies of everything about airspace, cars, and design.

 Aerospace Engineers

-Becoming an aerospace engineer is the obvious choice after pursuing a B Tech Aerospace engineering.
+After pursuing a B Tech in Aerospace engineering, the obvious choice is to become an aerospace engineer.
 An aerospace engineer typically researches, designs, develops, tests, and maintains the performance of aircraft, weapon systems, satellites, space vehicles, and missiles.
-It is one of the most exciting career paths that a student can choose.
+A student can choose one of the most exciting career paths.
 Aerospace engineers work across departments and can get jobs in either the public or private sector.

 The opportunities for aerospace engineers are endless in the sector.
-Aerospace engineers apply their education in creating components related to aircraft.
+Aerospace engineers apply their education to create components related to aircraft.
 They can also participate in research and design and partake in flight-test programs.
-Furthermore, aerospace engineers continuously improvise to develop technologies for lower CO2 emissions, flight safety, and fuel efficiency.
+Furthermore, aerospace engineers continuously improve and develop technologies for lower CO2 emissions, flight safety, and fuel efficiency.

 Design Engineers

-B Tech Aerospace Engineering also paves the way for students to become design engineers.
+B Tech Aerospace Engineering also prepares students to become design engineers.
 Using technical knowledge, mathematics, and design skills, design engineers are involved in conceptualization, design, development, and aircraft management.

 Being a design engineer is a great career option for students who have an eye for detail and can work methodically.
-Design engineers should also work with CAN, CAD, and CAM systems to visualize and design various projects that may include aircraft and its components.
+Design engineers should also work with CAN, CAD, and CAM systems to visualize and design various projects, including aircraft and its components.

 Drafters

 Drafters are an integral part of aerospace engineering.
 They create technical drawings of aircraft, components, and other related things.
-Furthermore, they draft everything used in an aircraft’s production and manufacturing.
+Furthermore, they draft everything used in aircraft production and manufacturing.
 These drawings are incredibly detailed and encompass everything from the inception to the final design.

 Science, Engineering, and Data Processing Managers

 Aerospace engineering is rapidly shifting its core research and development processes into simulations running on supercomputers.
-It requires more equipped data processing managers to carry out these simulations precisely.
-A data processing engineer or manager will analyze data during simulations and propose a more efficient and effective solution for a better product.
+More equipped data processing managers are required to carry out these simulations precisely.
+A data processing engineer or manager analyzes data during simulations and proposes a more efficient and effective solution for a better product.

 Military Aerospace Engineers

 Joining the armed forces is another exciting career a student can pursue after B Tech aerospace engineering.
 Military aerospace engineers work on developing technologies such as laser-guided weapon systems.
-They also partake heavily in researching and developing missiles, aircraft, and defense systems.
+They also heavily research and develop missiles, aircraft, and defense systems.
 It is one of the most rewarding career options as there are innumerable opportunities coupled with a chance to lead an adventurous life.